AdamPrendergast/javascript-koans/README.md

-Solution Project to the koans by:
+Solution project to the koans by:

 https://github.com/SamuraiPrinciple/JavaScript-Koans

 JavaScript Koans
 ===

-JavaScript Koans - exercises for my JavaScript workshop.

 - Jasmine
 - Objects